Burbank Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-> - Burbank Elementary School's student population of 775 students has stayed relatively flat over five school years.
+- Burbank Elementary School's student population of 706 students has declined by 13% over five school years.

->

-> |Grades Offered||Grades Kindergarten-5|
+|Grades Offered||Grades Kindergarten-5|

 - Burbank Elementary School is ranked within the top 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|